About the Project

 - The system for giving everyone in Australia access to justice should:

 - be accessible to the people who need it;

 - have enough support so it can work well.

 - People who experience disadvantage should not miss out on taking part in the justice system.

 - The laws, policies and systems should not be a barrier that stops people who experience disadvantage from accessing justice.

 Equal access to justice for all - the aim of The Justice Project

-The aim of The Justice Project is to understand the issues that stop people from accessing justice.
-We believe that all people should be treated equally by the law and be able to use the justice system and would like to ensure everyone has equal access to justice.
+The aim of the Justice Project is to understand the issues that stop people from accessing justice.
+The Law Council believes that all people should be treated equally by the law and be able to use the justice system and would like to ensure everyone has equal access to justice.

 The Justice Project will identify: